An Introduction To Mountain Biking

 This will increase your stamina and strengthen your leg muscles no end.
 (Make sure you check with your doctor to make sure you have no health problems that would limit vigorous exercise.)

-Don’t get on a bike; find the toughest trail and throw yourself down it.
+Don’t get on a bike and find the toughest trail and throw yourself down it.
 Start with beginning trails and work on your skills for a while.

 Staying safe